Gaochenyin/Quantative-Trading-Models/README.md

 <img src="https://github.com/Gaochenyin/Quantative-Trading-Models/blob/master/logo.png" height="200">

 ## Research Details
-We demonstrate some Strategies results and Statistical models in this section.

 We have completed designed the algorithm of **intraday volatile mean reversion strategy** and run it on *RB1810* object from Oct,2017 to Jul,2018 through on Python [vnpy](https://github.com/vnpy/vnpy).

 See `strategyIntraVolMeanRev.py` for more details trading algorithm.